 DMS systems and archiving

-DMS-Integrations: Document management systems and connection to the ERP
+DMS-Integrations: Document management systems and connection to the ERP and other systems

 DMS: What should you consider?